colorxyz/AirBnb_Analysis/README.md

 1178162	|4869189|6452964|Great location for both airport and city - gre...	|{'neg': 0.0, 'neu': 0.639, 'pos': 0.361, 'comp...	|0.0|	0.361	|0.639|	0.9061

-Our data presented in the dataframe consists of comments in various language while we are concerned only with comments in English language.In the next section I am removing all those rows which consists of comments in different language than that of English using langdetect library.
+Our data presented in the dataframe consists of comments in various language while we are concerned only with comments in English language.
+In the next section I am removing all those rows which consists of comments in different language than that of English using langdetect library.

 listing_id	|id|reviewer_id|comments	|polarity_value	|neg	|pos	|neu	|compound |language